ez-projects/PlotSolverResults/README.md

 Plot graph for thesis using matlibplot
 """

-Quick setup — if you’ve done this kind of thing before
+Quick setup — if you've done this kind of thing before

 https://github.com/zhouen/GitConfig.git